 Its been quite a while since I shared a tutorial here so I thought of sharing one to Create a stunning and intricate looking Metallic Lace Necklace DIY using lace and paint.
 This lace necklace is versatile and can be paired with a tee, shirt or even a saree.

-I do admit that this tutorial was written quite some time ago for the Indian edition of a leading international Magazine which was never published as they wanted me to plagarise another blogger's work and I refused and changed the design inorder to make it a little more mine.
+I do admit that this tutorial was written quite some time ago for the Indian edition of a leading international Magazine.
+It was never published as they wanted me to plagarise another blogger’s work and I refused and changed the design inorder to make it a little more mine.
 The magazine then published the plagarised neon lace necklace by crediting it to another local blogger.
 I then wrote to the other blogger, Alessia of MatterofStyle who handled the matter with so much grace.
 I showed her my derivation of her design and she permitted me to post it on my blog whenever I wanted to.
-But it didnt feel right, so I let it rest for a while And because some time has passed, I would love to share the tutorial with you as it is based on a lace as a follow up of the Haberdashery blog hop held recently
+Nonetheless, it didn’t feel right, so I let it rest for a while.
+Now that some time has passed, I would love to share the tutorial with you as it is based on a lace as a follow up of the Haberdashery blog hop held recently.

 Ø silver spray paint

 Ø gold & bronze paints, paint brush

 Ø metal chain, jump rings & a clasp

 1. Snip the lace into smaller pieces that have a distinctive pattern.
 I decided to go with scrolls and floral patterns

 2. Move the pieces around, until it forms a bib necklace shape and you are happy with the design.

 3. Glue the pieces together

 4. Stitch them together with a hand needle and thread or zigzag on the sewing machine for stability.